satya6366/drug-interaction-detector/README.md

   ![image](https://github.com/satya6366/drug-interaction-detector/assets/170462915/0d3ab1ee-f66d-4eaf-aee3-a2a9bc4e14c9)

-step 4: run "python app.py"
+step 4: run "python app.py" and follow the port number it should take to browser